Chevrolet Tahoe: Tahoe

 It also features a Duramax diesel engine as an option (available on all trims and packages except for the Z71) for the first time; a 3.0-liter I6 which produces 277 hp and 460 lbft of torque, a segment-exclusive.
 The fifth generation Tahoe went on sale in the second half of 2020 as a 2021 model.

 Although GM had been making plans to bring the Tahoe to right-hand-drive countries for the first time, those plans were temporarily put on hold for the Australasian region because of low demand for large SUVs and a local company (expected to be Holden Special Vehicles) that was prepared to do the conversions focusing on other productions.

-In November 2020, GM announced that its large SUV lineup would be imported to China, marking the Tahoe and Yukon Denali's maiden entry into the country, starting with the 5th generation models.

-In November 2021, GM announced that it would begin selling the Chevrolet Tahoe in South Korea starting for the 2022 model year, surpassing the Chevrolet Traverse as the largest Chevrolet vehicle in that East Asian country's Chevrolet lineup.
-The Korean-spec Tahoe is exclusively available in the High Country and Dark Night Edition trim levels only and is powered by the 6.2L L87 V8 petrol engine as its only engine option for that country.
-Just like with the Mexican-spec Chevrolet Tahoe, the Korean-spec Tahoe is not available with the Duramax I6 diesel engine.
-All Korean-spec Tahoe SUVs are manufactured at the Arlington Assembly plant.
-Sales of the Tahoe in that country began on April 18, 2022.
-In 2024, the Chevrolet Tahoe (along with GM Korea's other imported Chevrolet SUV models, the Chevrolet Equinox and the Chevrolet Traverse) was withdrawn from the South Korean market due to poor sales, as the face-lifted 2025 Tahoe did not get launched in that country.
-Despite this, GM will continue to sell its more luxurious Cadillac Escalade sibling in South Korea due to much better sales as GM launched the face-lifted 2025 Cadillac Escalade and Cadillac Escalade ESV models in the East Asian country.